Operation Yuletide (Part Two)

 David was leading junior counsel in respect of two linked trials which charged a total of nine individuals with involvement in corrupt agreements relating to the award of contracts for work at the Royal Palaces.
 This was a sensitive and complex case and led to the main defendant, a former employee of the Royal Household, receiving 5 years imprisonment.

-Operation Yuletide David was instructed as leading junior counsel in relation to a €100 million money laundering allegation following a fraud on a Dutch shipping company.
+David was instructed as leading junior counsel in relation to a €100 million money laundering allegation following a fraud on a Dutch shipbuilding company.
 The main defendant, who was also charged with the fraudulent possession of fake multi-billion dollar bank guarantees, was sentenced to 14 years’ imprisonment and a second defendant, a solicitor, was convicted of money laundering.

 R v Mervyn Westfield (Operation Chelmer)